piotrmaslanka/satella/docs/coding/structures.rst

 .. autoclass:: satella.coding.Heap
    :members:

-TimerHeap
+TimeBasedHeap
 ---------

-Timer heap is a good structure if you have many callbacks set to fire at a particular time in the future.
-It bases off Heap.
+Time-based heap is a good structure if you have many callbacks set to fire at a particular time in the future.
+It functions very like a normal Heap.

-.. autoclass:: satella.coding.TimerHeap
+.. autoclass:: satella.coding.TimeBasedHeap
    :members: